 5. FORMAT OF PART I

-The multiple-choice portion of the exam will be similar in format to my past multiple-choice exams3 and to the midterm quiz you took.
-It will look very familiar.
+The multiple-choice portion of the exam will be similar in format to my past multiple-choice exams3 and to multiple choice questions we worked in class and that I've posted.

 6. FORMAT OF PART II